webgriffe/esb/README.md

 Initialization
 --------------

-`WorkerInterface` and `ProducerInterface` support boths an `init` method which is called by the ESB framework at the boot phase.
+`WorkerInterface` and `ProducerInterface` both support an `init` method which is called by the ESB framework at the boot phase.

 The `init` method must return an Amp's [Promise](https://amphp.org/amp/promises/).
 This allows you to perform initialization operations asyncronously (for example instantiating a SOAP client with a remote WSDL URL).